 The following statistics come from the Federal Reserve’s Consumer Credit G.19 release:

-- Average revolving debt per capita is approximately $3,167 (total revolving consumer debt/total US population as of July 4, 2018).
+- Average revolving debt per capita is approximately $3,299 (total consumer debt as of November 2019/total US population as of January 9, 2020).

-- Two in ten adults say they roll over $2,500 or more a month in credit card debt [Source: NFCC]
+- One in ten adults says they carry a credit card balance over $5,000.
+[Source: NBC]

-- Average loans per student equal approximately $76,468 (total student loans/total students enrolled in public or private universities in 2018)*
+- Average loans per student equal approximately $82,170 (total student loans in September 2019/total students enrolled in public or private universities in 2019)*

-*Total enrollment based on a 2016 projection of students in public or private universities.
+*Total enrollment based on a 2019 projection of students in public or private universities

 Barring two recessions, one small event in 2001 and the well-known housing market crash of 2008–2009, consumer debt has increased steadily over time.
 It is possible that total consumer debt may break four trillion dollars within the next decade.